wordofwarning/wordofwarning.org/current/2014-autumnwinter/pinchbeck/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Michael Pinchbeck tbc" # the name of the artist or company
+artist: "Michael Pinchbeck" # the name of the artist or company
-show: "tbc" # the name of the show
+show: "The Man Who Flew into Space from His Apartment (work in progress)" # the name of the show
 artist_size: 1
-show_size: 2
+show_size: 5
 header_image: "header_.jpg"

 # ABOUT THE SHOW - LAYOUT